Subscribe to newsletter

 Key Takeaways

-• Affordability is primarily a concern when employees waive coverage and seek exchange subsidies
+• Affordability is only a risk when employees waive coverage and obtain subsidized exchange coverage

-• Errors on Form 1094-C, particularly failing to meet the 95% offer threshold, can trigger significant penalties
+• Errors in Form 1094-C, particularly failing to confirm 95% offer coverage, can trigger significant penalties

-ACA reporting applies based on two distinct criteria:
+ACA reporting applies to two distinct employer groups:

-• Employers with 50 or more full-time equivalent (FTE) employees in the prior year
+• Employers averaging 50 or more full-time equivalent employees (FTEs) in the prior calendar year

 • One category